BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 And thats why it didn’t pip higher up the list.
 This list is about picking the perfect bag, not the best value for money bag.

-The Adventure Bag from Innova is a lightweight backpack made of 600D Nylon.
+The Adventure Pack Back from Innova is a lightweight backpack made of 600D Nylon.
 Sitting in the budget end of the market for backpacks this bag provided some serious value for money and has enough storage and features to get you and your crew through a 18 hole game or even 2 in a row if the need arises.

 This bag will easily hold 25 discs and weighs just under 2 pounds.
 Its a much more sturdy bag than Innovas Huck Pack which is made from the same material.
 You can easily hold a 32oz bottle in the side pocket holder which you can tie for added security.